Hero MotoCorp taps MG Motor's BaaS strategy to boost EV share; Choice sees 20% upside potential - BusinessToday

 Hero MotoCorp Ltd has unveiled its new electric scooter -- the VIDA VX2 -- introducing a Battery-as-a-Service (BaaS) model which aims at making electric two-wheelers more affordable and accessible.
-According to Choice Broking, this strategic move positions Hero as the first OEM (Original Equipment Manufacturer) in the two-wheeler segment to offer BaaS, potentially reshaping consumer adoption trends in the EV market.
+According to Choice Institutional Equities, this strategic move positions Hero as the first OEM (Original Equipment Manufacturer) in the two-wheeler segment to offer BaaS, potentially reshaping consumer adoption trends in the EV market.

 The VX2 comes in two variants -- priced at Rs 59,490 (BaaS) and Rs 99,490 (with battery).
 The nearly Rs 40,000 price difference is expected to lower the entry barrier for EV ownership, particularly appealing to India’s large base of cost-sensitive consumers.
 "This affordability, combined with flexible pay-per-kilometre subscription plans, is likely to accelerate adoption among first-time EV buyers and daily commuters," Choice said.